Cirru/lein-cirru-sepal/README.md

 lein-cirru-sepal
 ----

-Leiningen plugin for compiling Cirru Sepal code into Clojure.
+> Leiningen plugin for compiling Cirru code into Clojure.

+Internally it uses [Sepal in Clojure](https://github.com/Cirru/sepal.clj) to transform code.

 ### Usage